 Edgecom Energy’s pTrack™ Service gives you the peace of mind that the IESO does not – you will be alerted with monthly, weekly, day before and day of alerts.
 This ensures that all relevant employees receive the peak hour information in a timely manner – without having to sit in front of a computer chasing graphs all month long!

-In order to make sure you have the most accurate and up-to-date information for your ICI Program involvement, you need a smarter approach. pTrack™ uses state of the art Artificial Intelligence modelling designed by a group of Power Systems PhDs from the University of Waterloo.
+To make sure you have the most accurate and up-to-date information for your ICI Program involvement, you need a smarter approach. pTrack™ uses state of the art software designed by a group of Power Systems PhDs from the University of Waterloo.
 This AI model predicts when the peaks will occur, how others are curtailing and what changes are happening in the grid on a 5 minute basis.